Abrifq/tor-detector-js/README.md

 Check if a request you received is routed via tor.

+- `FileBasedChecker` uses the traditional ip file strategy
+- `DNSBasedChecker` uses the new (2020) DNS query strategy

 ## Usage

 Depending on your usage, use either `tor-detector/dns-checker.js` to check via DNS queries or `tor-detector/local-checker.js` to check with TOR's own auto-published list.